CBS Columbia Square: Adaptive reuse

-KNX moved into new studios in the Miracle Mile neighborhood on L.A.'s Wilshire Boulevard which it shares with Entercom Radio stations KFWB, KTWV, and KRTH.
+KNX moved into new studios in the Miracle Mile neighborhood on L.A.'s Wilshire Boulevard which it shares with Audacy Radio stations KFWB, KTWV, and KRTH.
 KNX, the last radio station to operate in Hollywood, moved after 67 years of operation at the Square just after 11:00 p.m.
 August 12, 2005, following a farewell broadcast from its Columbia Square studios.
 On April 21, 2007, KCBS-TV and KCAL-TV left the building and moved their operations to the CBS Studio Center in Studio City, thus ending Columbia Square's status as a broadcast facility, one of a very few remaining in Hollywood.

 The Square fell into disrepair during the years in which Laurence Tisch chaired CBS, and asbestos problems were cited as a reason to demolish the venue.
 Sungow Corp acquired Columbia Square in 2003 for $15 million.
 Las Vegas-based developer Molasky Pacific LLC, acquired the property in August 2006 for $66 million.
 It planned to redevelop the 125000 sqft complex to continue to attract entertainment industry tenants and is considering options that would add some residential units to the office and broadcasting facility.
 The project is valued at $850-million and is the largest development project in Hollywood, California.
 The redevelopment of the historic CBS Studios on Sunset was approved in 2009 with a controversial 28-story tower.
 Developer Kilroy Realty Group acquired the project in 2012 and changed plans — when completed the new Columbia Square will feature a 20-story residential tower with 200 apartments, 33000 sqft of retail, three renovated historic structures, two new office buildings with an additional 330000 sqft of space, and four and a half levels of underground parking.
 The development was under construction by 2014.

 In fall 2007, producer Viacom, owner of CBS until 2005, chose the site for MTV's The Real World: Hollywood.

 The National Trust for Historic Preservation and Los Angeles Conservancy have been actively engaged in efforts to preserve the Hollywood landmark.

 In November 2014, Kilroy Realty Group announced that Viacom would be leasing most of the space in one of the new office buildings on the site, for the West Coast offices of its cable television networks, including MTV, Comedy Central, BET, TV Land and Spike TV; these offices had been in Santa Monica and other parts of the Los Angeles area.
 (Spike TV rebranded as Paramount Network in 2018; Viacom and CBS re-merged in 2019 to form ViacomCBS, later Paramount Global.)